openvinotoolkit/npu_compiler/src/vpux_driver_compiler/docs/how_to_build_driver_compiler_withCmakePresets_on_linux.md

 > Notice: RAM is not mandatory either.
 If your RAM is less than 32GB, you can compensate by reducing the number of threads during the build or by increasing the swap memory.

+> Notice: Ccache and Ninja are required for the build options defined in the CMake Presets.
+Therefore, both of these tools are necessary.
+If you are unable to install them, please remove and update the relevant sections in [CMakePresets.json](https://github.com/openvinotoolkit/npu_compiler/blob/develop/CMakePresets.json#L7C1-L16C19).

 ## Using CMakePresets to build

 #### Using CMakePresets to build and using NPU-Plugin as an extra module of OpenVINO